javthon/mybatis-generator-yml-maven-plugin/Readme.md

 ```

 #### Swagger Plugin
-If you are using swagger2 in your project, this may be helpful：
+To use this plugin, you need to add swagger2 dependencies, if you are using swagger2 in your project, this may be helpful：
 ```
 import io.swagger.annotations.ApiModel;
 import io.swagger.annotations.ApiModelProperty;